Workplaces and Public Places

 - Tables should be set up in advance.
 Only people living in the same household should be seated at the same table, with a 2-metre separation between tables.

 Convention centres, meeting and event spaces are subject to physical distancing measures and gathering limits (50 people indoors per room, 100 people outdoors), which apply to the entire facility.

 People gathering indoors for religious services, rites or ceremonies, and wedding ceremonies or funeral services, can continue to fill up to 30 per cent of the capacity of the particular room, as introduced in Stage 2.

 Personal Service Settings (hair salons, spas, tattoo parlours, others)

-- Steam rooms, saunas and bath houses must remain closed.
+- Steam rooms, oxygen bars, saunas and bath houses must remain closed.

 Information to assist with re-opening:

 For further information please call Hamilton Public Health Services COVID-19 Hotline at 905-974-9848, Option 4.